-Did you know that medically ill patients are at risk for developing a blood clot when they are in the hospital?
+Did you know that medically ill patients are at risk for developing a blood clot when they’re in the hospital?

-According to the Surgeon General, one of the most common and preventable causes of blood clots in the lungs (pulmonary embolism or PE) is hospitalization.
-Patients who are medically ill, meaning they are in the hospital for diseases such as pneumonia, congestive heart failure, stroke, or rheumatic diseases, face the highest risk.
+According to the Surgeon General, hospitalization is one of the most common and preventable causes of blood clots in the lungs (pulmonary embolism or PE).
+Patients who are medically ill, meaning in the hospital for conditions such as pneumonia, congestive heart failure, stroke, or rheumatic diseases, face the highest risk.

-Here are five steps that you can take to protect yourself from blood clots if you are sick in the hospital:
+Here are five steps that you can take to protect yourself from blood clots if you’re admitted to the hospital:

 1. GET UP AND MOVE

 Immobility is a major risk factor for developing a blood clot.
-You should be sure to get out of bed and move as much as you are able to.
-“Patients can help mitigate their risk by doing things like being as active as possible, getting up and moving around, participating in physical therapy, and really engaging with their healthcare providers to be as mobile as possible,” explained Dr. Geoffrey Barnes, a cardiologist and vascular medicine specialist at the University of Michigan Health System.
-“They can be a real partner in their care.”
+You should get out of bed and move as much as you can.
+“Patients can help mitigate their risk by being as active as possible, getting up and moving around, participating in physical therapy, and really engaging with their healthcare providers to be as mobile as possible,” explains Dr. Geoffrey Barnes, a cardiologist and vascular medicine specialist at the University of Michigan Health System.

 2. TAKE YOUR MEDICATIONS

 Doctors prescribe anticoagulant medications for some patients that are in the hospital.
 Some of these drugs, such as enoxaparin (Lovenox), involve injections.
 Although injections can be unpleasant, “we need patients to be persistent in taking their medications as prescribed for them to work,” explained John Fanikos, RPh, MBA, who serves as the Executive Director of Pharmacy Services at Brigham and Women’s Hospital.
 “Hopefully, patients can build their medications into their daily activities, such as their morning meal, morning shower, an afternoon TV show, or evening newscast.”